Eating Disorder Therapist Near Me: Finding Convenient Eating Disorder Treatment

 Eating disorder misconceptions

 There may be misconceptions and stigmas surrounding eating disorders, the people who have them, and strategies to treat them.
 One misconception might be that eating disorders focus on food, body image, or health.
 However, eating disorders are not necessarily caused by counting calories or a negative body image.
-These behaviors or concerns may be symptoms of a mental health condition.
+These behaviors or concerns may be symptoms of a mental health disorder.
 Additionally, anyone of any gender, background, class, or weight can have an eating disorder.
 A person with an eating disorder may not have a specific “look,” and the body types of those experiencing them can vary drastically, which is different from the weight stigma that typically surrounds eating disorders.

 The causes of eating disorders can vary, but discovering the cause can be an important aspect of a successful treatment program.
-For example, someone may experience symptoms when they feel a lack of control or live with another mental health condition like post-traumatic stress disorder (PTSD).
+For example, someone may experience symptoms when they feel a lack of control or live with another mental health disorder like post-traumatic stress disorder (PTSD).
 Eating behaviors can cause a sense of control over oneself, so one may rely on unhealthy coping mechanisms to feel in control of thoughts or feelings.
 During January, in particular, individuals susceptible to eating disorders may face increased challenges due to the pervasive message about dieting and self-improvement that often circulate this time of year.
 Body dysmorphic disorder can cause people to obsess over specific parts of their body and try to alter them.

 Eating disorders can cause life-threatening health consequences for many, regardless of the type.